Aditya-L1: 2024

+2025

+Marking its first year of science observation, ISRO released the maiden set of the scientific data from the Aditya L1 to the global scientific community on 6 January 2025, at the ISRO Headquarters in Bengaluru.
+ISRO presented the second set on 14 February 2025.
+On 22 February 2024, Aditya L1 captured the first-ever image of a X6.3-class solar flare ‘kernel’ occurring in the photosphere and the chromosphere.
+The image was taken alongside operations of SUIT, SoLEXS and HEL1OS instruments in the Near-Ultraviolet band.
+Further studies of a continuation event in October 2024 decoded the impact of Solar winds with the Earth's Magnectic field and the result of these interactions that affected Geostationary satellites in earth orbit.
+The study also noted that currents over high latitude regions intensified, potentially heating the Earth's upper atmosphere and causing enhanced atmospheric escape.
+Scientists from IIA also reported observations of a flareless coronal mass ejection from reading taken by VELC in March 2025.

 Observations from the onboard MAG payload show that during solar transient events in 2024, the interplanetary magnetic field magnitude increased above typical quiet-solar levels, and the spectral slope of turbulence approached a Kolmogorov -5/3 kind of behaviour.
 To verify changes in spectral behaviour, the data was compared with that from a day when quiet solar winds were present, resulting in a strong contrast.
 The quiet periods exhibit anisotropic turbulence, whereas the behaviour from the event exhibited quasi-isotropic behaviour, with spectral slopes closely following the Kolmogorov spectrum across all three IMF components.
+A Workshop was conducted based on these findings in October, with the spacecraft releasing over 20TB of data.

-In 2025, using the data from the VELC intrument, researchers from IIA and NASA created the very first spectroscopic observations of a CME in the visible wavelength range.
+In 2025, using the data from the VELC instrument, researchers from IIA and NASA created the very first spectroscopic observations of a CME in the visible wavelength range.
 They also estimated the electron density, energy, mass, temperature and speed of a CME very close to the Sun.